 You should respond to every single consulting request even if you have a hunch they are for the same project.
 This is because even if it is the same project, expert networks vary on how they pitch your experiences to the client, which profiles they choose to submit to the client for review and the time that they send those profiles.
 With that said, clients schedule profiles on a first come first serve basis until they hit their quota.
 This means that by submitting your responses to all 5 networks, your profile is guaranteed to be looked over by the client in the earlier stages, increasing your chances of getting selected for consultations.

 As you are already familiar with the concept of consulting through an expert network, you should now reach out to one person from each expert network you can think of to set up your profile.
-Start with the major ones such as GLG, Third Bridge, GuidePoint Global, AlphaSights, and Coleman Research, then identify smaller players as well.
+Start with the major ones such as GLG, Third Bridge, GuidePoint Global, AlphaSights, and Coleman Research.
+Next, there is a growing list of rapidly growing networks that you should take a look at as well, such as proSapient, Atheneum, Dialectica, NewtonX, and DeepBench.
 All you need to do is send them a note explaining that you’re a seasoned consultant looking to get more projects and attach your email, your phone number, and your hourly rate to be added into the network.

 In order for you to secure more consulting engagements through the networks you are working with, you have to understand how your profile is selected by project managers from the internal database.
 These project managers typically scour their expert network database the same way they recruit on LinkedIn, using keywords and shortlisting strong profiles to send over to their client.
 However, during the first initial creation of your internal consulting profile, only 10% of recruiters actually record the products and softwares you note you are familiar with on LinkedIn.
 Hence, if your internal consulting profile is as bare as 90% of the others, project managers are doing a guessing game when sending you over a consulting project!
 In fact, if you often get project requests that are a bad fit for you, this is a clear indication that your profile is not filled up to match your expertise.